Former Red Sox First Baseman Bill Buckner Dies At 69

 "It gets through Buckner!" the announcer says, shocked, as a Met crosses home plate.
 "The Mets win it!"

-The error forced a game seven, which the Mets won.
+The error forced a Game 7, which the Mets won.
 And the error turned Bill Buckner into New England's scapegoat.

 "People always ask me what I thought about when I missed the ground ball," he told NPR in 2011.
-"My first thought was, 'Wow, we get to play in the seventh game of the World Series ...
+"My first thought was, 'Wow, we get to play in the seventh game of the World Series. ...
 We'll get 'em tomorrow.' "

 Buckner played for a few more years, retiring in 1990 and moving his family to Meridian, Idaho — where most people hadn't heard of him, or his World Series gaffe.
 It wasn't until 2004 that Buckner finally found redemption, once the Red Sox finally won their first World Series in 86 years.